vanheeringen-lab/gimmemotifs/docs/reference.rst

 -  ``INPUT``

-   The inputfile needs to be in BED, FASTA, narrowPeak or region format.
+   The inputfile needs to be in BED, FASTA or region format.
    **BED-fomatted** files need to contain at least three tab-separated columns describing chromosome name, start and end.
    **Region** files can also be used.
 These contain one column, with regions